Diogo-Paulico/FCT-VPN/README.md

 # VPN FCT - Linux
 This guide intends to allow the use of FCT's VPN on Linux.
 Any issues, post them in the issues tab
+THANKS: to Miguel, Duda, João and Tiago for early testing of the install and VMs;to João Arvana for making the install process easier, and optimizing this guide;

 # Index